-Data on the Internet should not be programmatically (or ‘brute-force’) scraped using the cluster, even for academic research purposes, unless FASRC has given permission to proceed using the cluster or some system tied to the cluster, and:
+Data on the Internet should not be programmatically (or ‘brute-force’) scraped using FASRC computing resources, even for academic research purposes, unless FASRC has given permission to proceed using the cluster or some system tied to the cluster, and:

 A) The source provides an API for this purpose and any requirements they impose have been met.

 B) The source allows/does not prohibit scraping in their terms of service or other public notice.

 C) The source is the United States government and the data in question was generated with public funds and is publicly available without encumbrance.
 Further, that the site not be scraped using brute-force means if an API is provided.

 D) The source has given you explicit permission in writing or via a secondary document spelling out that permission.

-Data cannot be programmatically scraped if the source has explicitly forbidden scraping in their terms of service and written permission to do so cannot be obtained.
-You should investigate other options for acquiring this or similar data.
+Data cannot be programmatically scraped using FASRC computing resources if the source has explicitly forbidden scraping in their terms of service and written permission to do so cannot be obtained.
+In such a case, you should investigate other options for acquiring this or similar data.